 The place is here, the time is now.
 Caregivers are key to providing the emotionally supportive and language-rich interactions necessary for preparing young children for school and positive long-term outcomes.
 There is a need for well-qualified early childhood teachers who have room to grow in the profession so they can build a career while supporting the success of children.

-The Denver Early Childhood Workforce Initiative seeks to recruit and assist early childhood teaching professionals in licensed, high quality childcare programs within Denver’s southwest and Globeville/Elyria-Swansea neighborhoods.
-This ambitious pilot program involves recruiting new early childhood teaching professionals, establishing supportive services to retain them, and providing a clear pathway to self-sufficiency in a long-term early childhood career.
+Denver’s Early Childhood Workforce Initiative seeks to recruit and assist early childhood teaching professionals in licensed, high quality childcare programs in Denver.
+Building on the strengths of the program we piloted in 2018, we’re focused on an accessible, “no wrong door” approach to recruit new early childhood teaching professionals, establishing supportive services to retain them, and providing a clear pathway to self-sufficiency in a long-term early childhood career.

 - Denver Office of Economic Development